 Ousmène was a Managing Director at Prudential Financial and UBS Investment Bank leading coverage of official financial institutions globally.
 He worked at the International Monetary Fund, last as Deputy Division Chief coordinating work on IMF lending policies and use of IMF resources and on Latin America including as a Resident Representative.
 He has commented periodically in the financial press and presented in leading international forums on the international monetary system and emerging markets capital markets developments.

 He is a Visiting Fellow at the Institute of Global Affairs at the London School of Economics and Political Science where he focuses on monetary innovations, a Fellow of the Reinvention Bretton Woods Committee and a Member of the Bretton Woods Committee and of Robert Triffin International.
-He is fluent in German, English, French and Spanish and was educated at the University of Cambridge and the LSE.
+He is fluent in German, English, French and Spanish.
+He holds an MPhil in economics from the University of Cambridge and a PhD in economic history from the LSE.

 All views expressed in this blog are those of Economics Advisory and not necessarily those of Accenture or other clients.